wsdaniels/wsdaniels.github.io/_pages/research.md

 We developed two inverse methods for estimating methane emission source and rate on oil and gas facilities using concentration and wind data from point sensor networks.
 Both models use an atmospheric transport model to forward simulate the movement of methane from source to sensor.
 The first model is theoretically and computationally simpler, but relies on the assumption that only one source is emitting at a time.
 We call this model the detection, localization, and quantification (DLQ) model.
 The paper on the DLQ model also introduces an algorithm for identifying rapid enhancements ("spikes") in a concentration time series, which has a wide variety of applications.
 The second model uses a hierarchical Bayesian framework to estimate emission rates and relaxes the single source assumption.
 We call this model the multisource detection, localization, and quantification (MDLQ) model.
 The MDLQ model accounts for autocorrelation in the sensor data and uses a sparsity-inducing prior to reflect the intermittent nature of methane emissions on oil and gas sites.

 Both models have been evaluated on controlled releases at the Methane Emissions Technology Evaluation Center (METEC).
 The code behind these models is completely open-source, providing a baseline level of performance for private sensor solutions operating in this space.
-Projects that I was involved in are bolded below.

 **DLQ model (single source) paper**: [Daniels et al., 2024](https://doi.org/10.1525/elementa.2023.00110)
 **DLQ model (single source) code**: [GitHub](https://github.com/wsdaniels/DLQ)